This information explains what to do at home if you have or might have COVID-19.Back to top

 - Don’t let anyone visit you.

-- Wear a cloth face covering (such as a bandana, scarf, or handkerchief) over your nose and mouth if you need to be around other people or pets, even at home.
+- Wear a mask over your nose and mouth if you need to be around other people or pets, even at home.
+You don’t need to wear a mask when you’re alone.

-- Don’t wear a cloth face covering if you have breathing problems when you wear it or if you can’t take it off by yourself.
+- Don’t wear a mask if you have breathing problems when you wear it or if you can’t take it off by yourself.

 Cover your coughs and sneezes